 Guard who you allow to speak into your life

 This seriously has been my saving grace in both pregnancies.
-I’m very carefully normally who I allow to speak into my life and what energies and emotions I allow to enter my day and home, but in pregnancy I am even more guarded.
+I’m very carefully normally who I allow to speak into my life and what energies and emotions I allow to enter my day and home, but in pregnancy I am even more guarded – this is pure pregnancy self care.
 I keep my circle tight!
 Everyone has opinions and especially with a high risk pregnancy, people’s opinions can spark anxiety and be emotionally draining.
 Set boundaries and don’t feel guilty about that!

 It’s truly the simple joys in life!
 There is no better time to take advantage of all the cozy little luxuries than during pregnancy.
 Light a candle, make a cup of something warm and comforting and always, always get into your PJs or loungewear early in the evening…sometimes that’s 4pm for me!
 I love having a fan on and cuddling up under a blanket!

 Move + exercise

 Just because you are pregnant does not mean you are broken!
 Exercise is the one thing that helps me feel great during my very difficult pregnancies.
 It’s a temporary escape from the extreme nausea and body aches, plus it always makes me feel both calm and energized mentally!

 You are growing a human, right?!
 Prenatal vitamins aren’t just about giving baby the nutrients he or she needs but they are replenishing your nutrients as a mama!
 On average it takes about 2-3 years to replenish nutrient stores after having a baby and prenatal vitamins can set you up for long term success so you can nurture your little one and tackle your responsibilities.